 I am using a new method for keeping track of which files to include in the distribution zip file.
 If some source code is missing, please contact me.
 Be aware that some of the Fortran files, such as rv_subs.for, td_subs.for, rv_td_subs.for, smsim_util_subs.for, ff_subprograms.for, and recipes.for are collections of subprograms used by the SMSIM programs; these collections of subprograms are added to the source code of the main programs by use of INCLUDE statements.

-A minor revision was uploaded on 27 September 2017.
-Included in this revision is the SMSIM manual; even though out of date , it is still useful in understanding some of the parameters that are used both by SMSIM and EXSIM_DMB.
+A minor revision was uploaded on 23 February 2018.
+The only change made to the 27 September 2017 version was to replace the call to the response spectral computation subroutine rscalc_interp_acc with a call to rs_calc.
+This change was made because I am trying to consolidate the response spectral subroutines into a single subprogram.
+Note that an addition to the 27 September 2017 version was the the SMSIM manual; even though out of date , it is still useful in understanding some of the parameters that are used both by SMSIM and EXSIM_DMB.

 For EXSIM_DMB, download a zip file containing the source code, site and crustal amplification input files, the parameter file, and the output files produced by running the program with the parameter file.
 Also included is my paper published in Bull.
 Seismol.
 Soc.
 Am. describing the modifications I have made to D. Motazedian's program EXSIM, as well as some figures illustrating the geometry.
 The executable (made using the LF95 compiler on a Windows machine) is contained in this zip file.